-Visual storytelling which utilizes both images and words, is the driving force behind social media platforms such as Facebook and Instagram.
+Visual storytelling that uses both images and words is the driving force behind social media platforms such as Facebook and Instagram.
 When telling a story with still images, you focus heavily on words and the image sequence.
-This is so the reader can quickly and easily make sense of it all.
-Moving images rely less on words and the narrative and more on the emotion conveyed.
-If your video does not cause the audience to feel, it will fall flat.
-So, we’ve come up with some tips to help, whether you are beginning on this journey or refining your current strategy.
+This is so the reader can quickly make sense of it.
+Moving images rely less on words and more on the emotion conveyed.
+Therefore, if your video does not cause the audience to feel, it will fall flat.
+Here are some tips to help refine your brands visual storytelling strategy.

 - Don’t tell a story, make them feel something – Brainstorm ways to communicate the emotion or mood that you identified in tip #3.
 They say a picture is worth a thousand words and video is worth a million.
 Remember, when using moving imagery there is less of a need to tell a story and more of a need to convey an emotion.

-- Make a production plan – You’ll notice, there are a lot of steps and work to complete before any imagery, motion or still, are produced.
+- Make a production plan – You’ll notice, before the production of any imagery, motion or still, there are a lot of steps of planning to complete.
 A huge mistake many small businesses make is shooting a video without the aforementioned planning.
 Don’t wait until the production date to realize potential obstacles that can occur.
 Even with a well-thought out plan there will be setbacks.
-The result, the video misses the mark (purpose) and has to be done over.
+The result, the video misses the mark (purpose) and must be done over.
 Don’t waste of time and money due to lack of planning!

 - Make a plan to get the video out there – Social media posts, broadcast television, newsletters, influencers and bloggers, sponsored ads, etc. Have a plan in place to boost exposure for your visual story.